BOOKS

 An ongoing inquiry fueling that interest is my work to unearth the philosophy of French pioneer Germaine Dulac, who made the transition early on from commercial to avant-garde cinema.
 Few of her writings have been translated into English.
 This area of study includes exploration of her parallel work as an advocate for the film form, and of the way American experimental filmmaker Maya Deren reflects Dulac's legacy on behalf of film art and theory.

-As a former Director Canyon Cinema Foundation I have had a unique opportunity to not only work with and review films in the collection but also communicate with filmmakers and build relationships with them.
+As a former Executive Director Canyon Cinema Foundation I have had a unique opportunity to not only work with and review films in the collection but also communicate with filmmakers and build relationships with them.
 A substantial amount of films in the collection are made by women and are sadly underrepresented in critical and academic writing – highlighting the need for such a work.
-This volume could also help shape a new context in which to view the progression of experimental film history from Chick Strand, Gunvor Nelson, and Barbara Hammer to Stephanie Barber, Abigail Child, Alice Anne Parker Severson and Dorothy Wiley..
-Additionally, I am researching and working with Donna Kerness and Melinda McDowell to document their history of collaboration and friendship amidst the cinematic production of underground giants George Kuchar and Curt McDowell.
+This volume could also help shape a new context in which to view the progression of experimental film history from Chick Strand, Gunvor Nelson, and Barbara Hammer to Stephanie Barber, Abigail Child, Alice Anne Parker Severson and Dorothy Wiley.
+I am also researching and working with Donna Kerness and Melinda McDowell to document their history of collaboration and friendship amidst the cinematic production of underground giants George Kuchar and Curt McDowell.

 An ongoing inquiry fueling that interest is my work to unearth the philosophy of French pioneer Germaine Dulac, who made the transition early on from commercial to avant-garde cinema.
 Few of her writings have been translated into English.
 This area of study includes exploration of her parallel work as an advocate for the film form, and of the way American experimental filmmaker Maya Deren reflects Dulac's legacy on behalf of film art and theory.

-As a former Director Canyon Cinema Foundation I have had a unique opportunity to not only work with and review films in the collection but also communicate with filmmakers and build relationships with them.
+As a former Executive Director Canyon Cinema Foundation I have had a unique opportunity to not only work with and review films in the collection but also communicate with filmmakers and build relationships with them.
 A substantial amount of films in the collection are made by women and are sadly underrepresented in critical and academic writing – highlighting the need for such a work.
-This volume could also help shape a new context in which to view the progression of experimental film history from Chick Strand, Gunvor Nelson, and Barbara Hammer to Stephanie Barber, Abigail Child, Alice Anne Parker Severson and Dorothy Wiley..
-Additionally, I am researching and working with Donna Kerness and Melinda McDowell to document their history of collaboration and friendship amidst the cinematic production of underground giants George Kuchar and Curt McDowell.
+This volume could also help shape a new context in which to view the progression of experimental film history from Chick Strand, Gunvor Nelson, and Barbara Hammer to Stephanie Barber, Abigail Child, Alice Anne Parker Severson and Dorothy Wiley.
+I am also researching and working with Donna Kerness and Melinda McDowell to document their history of collaboration and friendship amidst the cinematic production of underground giants George Kuchar and Curt McDowell.